apache/datafusion-ray/dev/release/README.md

   under the License.
 -->

-# DataFusion Ray Release Process
+# DataFusion for Ray Release Process

 Development happens on the `main` branch, and most of the time, we depend on DataFusion using GitHub dependencies rather than using an official release from crates.io.
 This allows us to pick up new features and bug fixes frequently